-Crawl Space Erosion: This occurs when a crawl space is unencapsulated and has no protective covering.
+Crawl Space Erosion: This occurs when crawl spaces are unencapsulated and has no protective covering.
 Water damage can cause erosion which can affect the foundation of your home.

 Your Crawl Space Post-Flood

-Clean your crawl space: Cleaning your crawl space is vital before prepping it after a flood.
+Clean crawl spaces: Cleaning your crawl space is vital before prepping it after a flood.
 Ridding the space of any pests and debris that may have come in with the water allows for a clean space.

-Ensure your crawl space is dry: Having the crawl space dried out after the flood is also very important.
+Ensure your crawl space is dry: Having crawl spaces dried out after the flood is also very important.
 By drying the crawl space using fans and dehumidifiers, you decrease the likelihood of mold and mildew being able to form in the future.

-Call Americover for some high-quality products: Once you are finished preparing your crawl space for encapsulation, you will need a high-quality vapor barrier to protect your space for the future.
+Call Americover for some high-quality products: Once you are finished preparing crawl spaces for encapsulation, you will need a high-quality vapor barrier to protect your space for the future.